-The Science of Fear is a look at one of the most basic and important concepts of suburban deer behavior.
+The science of fear – one of the most basic and important concepts of suburban deer behavior.

-Understanding these four theories on fear conditioning let us understand another mystery of the Whitetail deer and suburban deer behavior.
-By learning more and applying this knowledge, we can help control one more variable in a sport that is plagued by the mercy of uncontrollable events.
-For every piece of knowledge we grasp, we are that much closer to increasing our success as evolving predators.
+Understanding these four theories on fear conditioning allows us to unlock another mystery of suburban deer behavior.
+That mystery is the mystery of fear.
+By applying this knowledge, we can control yet one more variable in a sport at the mercy of nature and fortune.
+We are that much closer to increasing our success as evolving predators.